Watcom: History

 In the mid 1980s Watcom developed compilers for the Unisys ICON computers running the QNX operating system.
 The Watcom C/C++ compiler with QNX developed a market for embedded applications.

+In 1984, Maple 3.2 was ported to IBM VM/CMS.

 In 1988, Watcom released their first C compiler for the IBM PC platform (and compatibles).
 It was released with a version number of 6 at a time when the latest version numbers of Borland's and Microsoft's C Compilers were version 5.
 These version numbers signified nothing and were used for marketing purposes.
 The compiler could create tighter and faster code than its competition.

 In 1992, Watcom began a move into the client-server arena with the introduction of Watcom SQL, a SQL database server product.
 Being a very small company (about 8 developers) they managed to produce high quality software, famous among software developers.
 Watcom SQL is still in production, now under the name SAP SQL Anywhere.

 In 1993, the VX-REXX system was released.

 Watcom was acquired by Powersoft in 1994, and Powersoft merged with Sybase in 1995.
 In May 2000, Sybase spun off their mobile and embedded computing division into its own company, Sybase iAnywhere (formerly iAnywhere Solutions Inc.).
 Sybase tried to re-target the Watcom compiler into a visual RAD tool, Optima++, but in 2003, because the product competed directly with the Sybase offering PowerBuilder, the product was discontinued.
 Its sister product, Optima-J, was continued.
 In 2003, the Watcom C/C++ and Fortran compilers were released as an open source project under a new name, Open Watcom.

 Users and reception

 Doom, Descent, Magic Carpet, Grand Theft Auto, System Shock, Fast Attack, Atomic Bomberman, Duke Nukem 3D and Fallout are among well known games that were compiled with Watcom C and DOS/4GW.
+As well as Command & Conquer Red Alert.

 Novell's Netware386 and Fox Software's FoxPro 2 were compiled with Watcom C/C++.